 How often is it covered?

 People with Medicare who’ve been diagnosed with obstructive sleep apnea are eligible to get a 3-month trial of CPAP therapy.
-If your doctor says that the machine has helped you, Medicare may cover it longer.

 If you had a CPAP machine before you got Medicare, Medicare may cover rental or a replacement CPAP machine and/or CPAP accessories if you meet certain qualifications.

 Your doctor or other health care provider may recommend you get services more often than Medicare covers.
 Or, they may recommend services that Medicare doesn’t cover.
 If this happens, you may have to pay some or all of the costs.
 It’s important to ask questions so you understand why your doctor is recommending certain services and whether Medicare will pay for them.